dylanwilks/docker-hytale-server/README.md

 - Modify the `config.json` for the server and each world
 - Specify JVM arguments and server options
 - Automatically update the server and set downloader flags
-- Copy worlds and mods into the container and overwrite existing ones
+- Copy universe files (including worlds) and mods into the server area and overwrite existing ones
 - Generate OAuth tokens for authentication externally

 Make sure to check Hytale's own pages[[1]](https://support.hytale.com/hc/en-us/articles/45326769420827-Hytale-Server-Manual)[[2]](https://support.hytale.com/hc/en-us/articles/45328341414043-Server-Provider-Authentication-Guide)